locii/BambooFramework/README.md

 BambooFramework
 ===============

-A zen like framework built on Roots, Options Framework and Page Builder.
+A zen like wordpress framework built on Roots, Options Framework and Page Builder.